Pre-Competition Travel Tips

 Compression Wear.
 When I was training more seriously I instinctively started wearing compression clothing while travelling to competitions.
 Most research indicates compression garments are a beneficial recovery tool, so you would think many of these same benefits (Including improvements in muscle soreness, improved blood flow, and improved blood lactate clearance) would apply to pre-competition.

-and the go to sleep.
+Stretching Routine.
+I know its difficult after a long day of travel not to want to head out for diner and the go to sleep.
 After sitting for many hours muscle become stiff and alignment is thrown off.
 I will focus most of my attention on the hip flexors.
 Active isolated stretching is a good bet.

 Massage.
 Of course I’m going to advocate massage therapy!
-A few days before travelling to a competition I would have a viagra canadian pharmacy general pre-race sports massage to promote blood flow and reduce inflammation.
+A few days before travelling to a competition I would have a general pre-race sports massage to promote blood flow and reduce inflammation.
 Upon arriving at the competition destination I would often receive a 30 minute ‘flush’.
 If I did not have access to a massage therapist I would spend 15 to 20 minutes doing self massage with a foam roller.

 Here is a good video from Mike Warkentin on travel mobility.